MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 With the release of the Azure Quantum Development Kit, you can define *Q# projects*, which are folder structures with multiple Q# files that can access each other's resources.
 Projects are helpful for creating reusable libraries and logically organizing your source code.

 A Q# project contains a Q# manifest file, named *qsharp.json*, and one or more *.qs files in a specified folder structure.
 When a user opens a *.qs file in VS Code, or sets the `project_root` in a Jupyter Notebook or Python file, the compiler searches the surrounding folder hierarchy for the manifest file and determines the project's scope.
 If no manifest file is found, the compiler operates in a single file mode.
+A Q# project can be created manually or directly in VS Code.

 ## Prerequisites